ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-31-aws-kms-hsm.md

 # CloudHSM

-CloudHSM is a single tenant hardware security module that you can place in a VPC.
-There is very limited integration with AWS services with only Oracle, MS SQL and Redshift well supported; S3, KMS and EBS encryption are possible but integration applications must be written.
+CloudHSM is a single tenant hardware security module that must in a VPC.
+There is very limited integration with AWS services with only Oracle, MS SQL, and Redshift well supported.
+One big use case is SSL decryption.
+S3, KMS, and EBS encryption are possible but integration applications must be written.

 AWS does not have access to the contents of your module.
 If you loose the keys, they are lost if you did not have a copy.